 Based in Thailand, ESL Buzzer Game Systems offers a wide range of wireless and wired buzzer systems for PC and Mac.
 These lockout buzzer systems have big buttons and communicate with your computer via the USB port.
 ESL buzzers has been designing systems since 2007.
 The systems emphasize easy set-up and all systems come with a 2-year warranty

 Trainers Warehouse makes and sells the colorful Wireless "Who's First?" buzzer and light tower system.
-This popular system identifies first and second place respondents with snazzy lights, a loud buzzer (which can be turned off, if desired), and 6 color-coded touch pads that announce who came in first -- and second.
+This popular system identifies who buzzed in first with snazzy lights, a loud buzzer (which can be turned off, if desired), and 6 color-coded touch pads that announce who came in first -- and second.
 It also has a USB interface to "talk" directly to Gameshow Presenter.